 Many people think of patching as just Patch Tuesday with Microsoft, but there are hundreds of other applications that are running, and patches can vary in quality quite a bit.
-We know of customers that have experienced problems with Microsoft patches, and that is one of the most well-known companies.
-Unfortunately, other patches tend to be created very quickly, and are not tested thoroughly, which can create additional problems.
+We know of customers who have experienced problems with Microsoft patches, and that is one of the most well-known companies.
+Unfortunately, other patches tend to be created very quickly and are not tested thoroughly, which can create additional problems.

 3. Bundled Tools

 The two main tools, Java and Flash, are often bundled with other software, so it’s not always known which version is running.
 If a patch is found that needs to be deployed, you must first figure out which version is currently running, how you obtained it, and the correct patch to apply.

 Microsoft Patch Tuesday is a great idea, but other organizations hold their patching on other days and there always seem to be critical problems that arise where difficult decisions must be made.
 In the situation where an emergency patch is needed, but not able to be carried out, there are serious repercussions including disrupting business, creating breaches, and potentially causing even more problems.